voltrue2/data-defender/README.md

 #### .define(PropertyName [string], constraints [object])

-If there is an error, it will throw an exception.
+If there is an error, it will return an error.

 **constraints**: